BlockScience/SCF-GML-Contributions/GM-01/README.md

 ## Abstract

-A Governance Module (GM) is a formal design document for the greater Crypto community.
-A GM is meant to be used to assist in Governance for Crypto communities, possibly in conjunction with other modules.
+A Governance Module (GM) is a formal design document.
+A GM is meant to be used to assist in development of new governance modules for the Stellar community, but describes the module agnostically to underlying ledgers.

 ## Motivation: Why is this GM necessary?

 GMs aim to facilitate a multi-party collaboration, and this GM intends to provide a formalized process by which the collaboration can take place.
+If succesfull, this process results in GMs being included in the Governance Modules Library (GML).

 ## Specification

 ### Structure

-A GM is a living document of a governance concept, from inception and basis towards a sample implementation of the module in Python.
-A GM is a Mardown file, that lives in the GM repository, with pre-defined sections.
-GM authors must adhere to the general structure to facilitate browsing and adding new GMs.
+A GM is a living document of a governance concept, from ideation to a sample implementation, which allows it to be included in the Governance Modules Library.
+A GM is a Markdown file, that lives in the GM repository, with pre-defined sections.
+GM authors must adhere to the general structure to facilitate browsing and collaborative development of new GMs.

 A GM should be stored in its specific folder, named after its number (2-digit, padded with a `0` - e.g. `GM-01`).
 The GM itself should be described in `README.md` as defined in this document.
 The GM's sample implementation should be included in `implementation.py` in that folder.
+[TODO: Naming - maybe number + title? i.e. "GM-02_NeuralQuorumGovernance"]

 Please see the below table for the varied sections expected in each GM's `README.md`:
+[TODO: Check for readme structure.
+Potentially stick to 'desire' status points: 1) Title, Proposer, Date 2) Brief Summary and "why"  3) Problem Statement: Description of acceptable solution (what is [non-]allowable) 4) Potential Applications]

 Name										| Description
 ----										| ----
-Header									| Header containing the GM's Metadata Abstract								| A short description of the GM itself Motivation							| What is the basis behind publishing this GM?
+Header									| Header containing the GM's Metadata [Check] Abstract								| A short description of the GM itself Motivation							| What is the basis behind publishing this GM?
-Specification						| Technical details about the GM Rationale								| Explains design choices in the Specification Implementation Path			| The current path towards an active module Copyright								| The GM's copyright license
+Specification						| Technical details about the GM Rationale								| Explains design choices in the Specification Implementation Path			| The current path towards an active module Copyright								| The GM's copyright license [Check - standardized for all?]

 ##### Header
 Each GM should have a YAML-style header section at the top to facilatate browsing